 - predicate argument or subject argument

-The Periodic Table of Arguments is a classification of arguments that combines dialectical accounts of argument schemes and fallacies with rhetorical accounts of logos, ethos, and pathos into a systematic theoretical framework.
-The classification is based on clear criteria for distinguishing between the types of arguments and provides formal(izable) descriptions of their properties.
-These characteristics make the Periodic Table of Arguments especially suitable as a point of departure for formal linguistic and computational research into the various ways in which people try to convince others of their point of view.
-Apart from being an appropriate tool for analyzing and evaluating persuasive discourse, the table can also be used as a heuristic device for generating premises in support of any given conclusion.
+As displayed in the Argument Type Identification Procedure (ATIP), the classification is based on clear standards for distinguishing between the types of argument and provides formal(izable) descriptions of their properties.
+For these reasons, the Periodic Table of Arguments is especially suitable as a point of departure for formal linguistic and computational research into the various ways in which people try to convince others of their point of view.
+Apart from being an appropriate means for the analysis and evaluation of persuasive discourse, the table can also be used as a heuristic device for generating premises in support of any given conclusion.

 The Periodic Table of Arguments is developed by Jean Wagemans, a philosopher specialized in rhetoric, argumentation, and debate.
 Wagemans is a member of the Argumentation and Rhetoric Group Amsterdam (ARGA), a research group within the Amsterdam Centre for Language and Communication (ACLC) at the University of Amsterdam (UvA).